Fullscreen Image

 Pictured is an approver step.
 It appears the question "Currently owned?" in a white diamond with thick orange borders.

-Orange rectangles represent Approver Steps.
-These steps can change the status of a workflow—for example, if the equipment needed for a workflow is already owned by the company, the Approver would select Yes, and the workflow status would change to Closed.
+Orange rectangles represent approver steps.
+These steps can change the status of a workflow.
+For example, if the equipment needed for a workflow is already owned by the company, the approver can select Yes, to change the workflow status to Closed.

 Pictured is an action of an approver.
 It appears the word No in a white rectangle with thin black borders.

-Rectangles with thin black borders represent the Actions of the Approver.
+Rectangles with thin black borders represent approver actions.